Greg-Boggs/GamingLadder/docs/readme.txt

 	In order to run tribal bliss we use some included classes, that we picked up on the internet in order to avoid coding what's already around.
 After all that's the beauty with the free software community ; )
-	Examples: rss_generator, virtualcron and phpMailer.
+	Examples: rss_generator and virtualcron.
 These are not written by us and could have separate or other licenses than the  the tribal bliss code has.
 All these classes and functions have however very liberal licenses, probably some version of GPL or LGPL in most cases, and they are all